 2. Search for the order ID.

-How do I get a DoorDash Merchant refund?
+How do I dispute a DoorDash charge?

+If you want to dispute a DoorDash charge, it's important to act quickly to get a refund.
 If you believe an error is not your fault, and you should not have been charged, you may dispute the error charge in the Merchant Portal.
 If there are missing, incorrect or wrong order reports that are identified as fraudulent, you will not be charged.

 1. In the Merchant Portal, navigate to the Orders section.